Tsum Valley Trek

 Day 03: By Private Transportation: Kathmandu - Gorkha (1,135m/140km)

 After a nutritious breakfast, set off on a 5-hour drive to Gorkha Bazar.
-During the journey, marvel at the picturesque landscapes, cross over sparkling streams and follow the winding banks of the Darundi Khola.
-In the evening, embark on an excursion to the historic Gorkha Durbar, located on a hilltop.
+During the journey, marvel at the picturesque landscapes, cross over sparkling streams, and follow the winding banks of the Darundi Khola.
+In the evening, embark on an excursion to the historic Gorkha Durbar on a hilltop.
 From this vantage point, take in panoramic mountain views and bask in the warm glow of a breathtaking sunset.

 Day 04: By Jeep: Gorkha - Barpak (1,945m)

 After having a big breakfast this morning, embark on a trek to Barpak.
 Drive along the Darundi Khola and Ranglung Khola to reach the village.
 The drive from Ranglung Khola to Barpak is steep, but the destination is worth it.
-Barpak is a stunning village located on a green ridge with stunning views of the misty valley below.
-In the evening, you may have the opportunity to experience a cultural show organized by the villagers, with proceeds going towards improving the village.
+Barpak is a stunning village on a green ridge with stunning views of the misty valley below.
+You might be able to attend a cultural performance in the evening that the villagers have organized, with the proceeds going toward improving the village.
 The towering Bouddha Himal, a high snow-capped peak, provides a beautiful backdrop for sunrise and sunset photos.

 Day 05: Barpak - Laprak (2,100m)

 Start the day early with a scenic climb up the narrow ridge, with Bouddha Himal providing a magnificent backdrop to the sprawling Barpak.
 After an hour or so of trekking, take a small stone trail to the right of the main path.
 After three hours of climbing, reach Momche Dada (2,950m), a pass that separates Laprak and Barpak.
-The summit offers breathtaking panoramic mountain views, including Bouddha Himal, Sringi Himal, Ganesh Himal, and the Langtang range, as well as herds of sheep grazing on the grassy hillsides.
-During the spring season, the surrounding rhododendrons bloom brilliantly in various hues of pink and red, making for great photos with the snow-capped peaks in the background.
+The summit offers breathtaking panoramic mountain views, including Bouddha Himal, Sringi Himal, Ganesh Himal, Langtang Range, and sheep grazing on the grassy hillsides.
+During the spring, the surrounding rhododendrons bloom brilliantly in various hues of pink and red, making for great photos with the snow-capped peaks in the background.
 Another hour or two of steep descent leads to another large Gurung village, Laprak.
-Spend the afternoon exploring the village, including taking a walk down the hill and viewing the houses with their symbolic mud-brick wall murals.
+Spend the afternoon exploring the village, including walking down the hill and viewing the houses with their symbolic mud-brick murals.

 Day 06: Laprak - Khorla Benshi (975m)